Launch App

 Protocol Risks and Mitigation FAQ

 The risks within Templar arise from the MPC network, general borrow/lend market risks, oracle risk, and smart contract risk.
-Additionally Templar has an insurance fund and a roadmap to add additional security features in the future.
+Additionally Templar has plans to create an insurance fund and a roadmap to add additional security features in the future.
 Each one of these will be explained in more detail below.

 • Templar splits shards of cryptographic keys among network parties, each contributing computation that forms a standard BTC transaction.
 With MPC, only one honest participant is needed to prevent dishonest actions; even if all but one party colludes, the single honest computation prevents funds from moving, yielding a 1/N security assumption.